 With the average tenure of a CMO around 14 months, leaders know they need to act fast to establish a strong presence and purpose for their brand.
 To keep up with the pace of innovation, digital leaders need to regularly refresh their brand every few years.
 A website refresh is a quintessential way to showcase this new vision or to carve out a space for a brand as the leader of a new category or a trailblazer in its industry.

 Reimagine content for the researcher, not the buyer

 Back in the mid-2000s, websites mainly acted as a way to convert leads, drive event registrations, and gather email addresses.
-But these transaction-based relationships are no longer a brand’s primary digital focus.
-With the shift to a customer-experience mindset and the ongoing decline of third-party data tactics, marketers have shifted their perspectives.
+These transaction-based relationships are no longer a brand’s primary digital focus.
+With the shift to a customer-experience mindset and the ongoing decline of third-party data tactics, marketers have shifted their perspective.
 Instead of approaching a website in terms of what a business wants someone to do, brands need to first think of what they can do to help someone who comes to the website.

 Craft a clear, concise brand story

 The best storytellers of all time know how to leave an impression in just a few, well-chosen words.
 And a brand’s website is one way of sharing that story.
 It’s the entryway for customers to learn more about offerings and services, but when people move between multiple channels and devices, you only have a few moments to capture their interest.
 So it’s beneficial to build a user experience that’s easy to navigate and offers clear definitions and descriptions of products without unnecessary barriers.